Santa Cruz De Tenerife Canary Islands, Spain Travel Guide

 Shopping, dining, and lively markets.

-Santa Cruz is a central point for island-wide exploration.
+Santa Cruz is a main point for island-wide exploration.
 Public transport connections and a well-situated port make further travels straightforward.

 December to February, July to August.
 Warm escape from colder climates.
 All services fully operating.
 Expect higher prices and more crowds.

-March to June, September to November.
-Mild, comfortable weather for outdoor activities.
+March up To the month of june, September to November.
+Mild, comfortable conditions for outdoor pursuits.
 Fewer crowds, better value for flights and lodging.
 Good for hiking.

 Occasional Sahara dust (calima) causes haze, reduced visibility, and warmth.
 Consistent trade winds offer cooling, but can influence sea conditions.
 Calima is usually short.

-Many non-EU/EEA citizens need a Schengen visa for visits of up TO 90 days.
+Many non-PASSPORT holders from the eu/eea need a Schengen visa for visits of up TO 90 days.
 Citizens of USA, Canada, Australia, NZ usually do not need a visa for short stays.
 ETIAS pre-travel authorization starts mid-2025 for visa-exempt non-EU travelers.
 Apply for Schengen visas well in advance.

 No specific vaccinations for entry.
 Routine vaccinations should be up-to-date.
 Hep A and B are often advised.
 Consult a travel health professional.